ScaCap/spring-auto-restdocs/README.md

 * Name of the project, currently `restdocs-jackson`
 * Maven grouu ID / package names, currently `capital.scalable`.
 Is usually the inverse of a company URL.
 Thus, `com.scacap` is also possible.
+* License, currently Apache 2.0.
+License headers have to be added to all source files.

 ## TODO